SMosegaard/cds-vis/assignments/assignment-4/README.md

     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-vis/main/assignments/assignment-4/out/face_plot.png" width = "400">
 </p>

-The visualisation of the percentage of issues with faces illustrate this trend across all three newspapers.
+The visualization of the percentage of issues with faces illustrate this trend across all three newspapers.
-However, the growth patternes of the newspapers are not identical.
+However, the growth patterns of the newspapers are not identical.
 The newspaper IMP exhibits a very steep increase and generally maintains a higher percentage of pages with faces compared to GDL and JDG, whose developments are remarkably similar.
 It could be that GDL and JDG are more traditional newspapers and therefore do not fully embrace technological advancements.
-Contrary, IMG is a newer newpaper and also the only one with issues from the 21th century.
+Contrary, IMG is a newer newpaper and also the only one with issues from the 21st century.
 Therefore, it may feature content that aligns more closely with norms and technological trends.

 ## Discussion

-It is important to acknowledge that the results generated by the face detection algorithm are not objectively true nor correct.
+It is important to acknowledge that the results generated by the face detection algorithm are not objectively correct.
 Since it operates on unsupervised machine learning principles and relies solely on predictions, the model has its limitations.
 The model might detect non-facial 'images' as human faces such as drawings or cartoons or vice versa, which influences the results.

 Utilizing a different pretrained model might have yielded different results.
 Therefore, it is important to interpret the results with caution.
 Nonetheless, the findings of the project do reflect an increase in the prevalence of images of human faces across newspapers in time.